-- Began work on updating HAMPO Bicycle & Pedestrian Plan - Coordinated with HAMPO members to encourage pursuit of LAP Certification and applications for TAP grant funding for multimodal projects. - Coordinated with TSPLOST committee to ensure multimodal projects are prioritized for implementation. - Supported Liberty Transit's infrastructure program in the identification and construction of first and last mile connectivity projects including sidewalks and safety infrastructure for pedestrians.
+- Updated HAMPO Bicycle & Pedestrian Plan - Coordinated with HAMPO members to encourage pursuit of LAP Certification and applications for TAP grant funding for multimodal projects. - Coordinated with TSPLOST committee to ensure multimodal projects are prioritized for implementation. - Supported Liberty Transit's infrastructure program in the identification and construction of first and last mile connectivity projects including sidewalks and safety infrastructure for pedestrians.